solimanlance/paper-profit/README.md

 and their respective prices at the time of purchase.
 - As a user, I want to be able to view the amount of money I currently have in my portfolio and on hand.
+- As a user, I want to be able to add money to my total funds multiple times.